-If you have been impacted by hurricane flood waters, or damage from floods from bad storms or snow melts, read on to learn about 5 tips for restoring your home after a flood:
+If you have been impacted by hurricane flood waters, or damage from floods from bad storms or snow melts, contact vochtbestrijding and read on to learn about 5 tips for restoring your home after a flood:

 - Take Pictures and Contact Your Insurance Company